Stanley Glacier viewpoint is accessible via good trail in Kootenay National Park, British Columbia, Canada.

 Within this physical exercise, a tight angle is gained on the base of Stanley Glacier where melt from the ice is tumbling into a rock cauldron enclosed by a terminal and lateral moraines.
 This results in the best photos which still cannot do justice to this visual and audible extravaganza.

-The trek along and down the north side of the valley on decent trail beneath the headwall reveals a powerful and beautiful waterfall.
-The climb up the south side of the valley disclosed no visual evidence of this waterfalls existence.
+The trek along and down the north side of the valley on decent trail beneath the headwall reveals the full scope of a powerful and beautiful waterfall.
+The climb up the south side of the valley disclosed no visual evidence of this waterfalls size.

 Carefully picking the way down through steep talus and scree to eventually arrive back at the end-of-trail viewpoint by mid afternoon it is estimated an additional 6 KM through challenging terrain has been hiked for a total of 16 KM (10 miles) with tough elevation gain of 450 meters (1,444 ft).